SierraQian/IST303-GroupC-Project/README.md

    - Frontend:
    - Design and implement a customizable dashboard interface (3 days)
-   - Allow users to select and arrange indicators on the dashboard (2 days)
+   - Allow users to select indicators on the dashboard (2 days)

    - Backend:
    - Develop backend APIs for saving and retrieving user-specific dashboard configurations (3 days)
    - Store and retrieve user dashboard configurations from the database (2 days)

-5. As a trader, I want to view a list of upcoming economic events and their expected impact on the market, so that I can make informed decisions and plan my trading strategies accordingly.
+5. As a trader, I want to view a list of upcoming economic releases and their expected impact on the market, so that I can make informed decisions and plan my trading strategies accordingly.

    Tasks:

    - Frontend:
-   - Design and implement a calendar view to display upcoming events (3 days)
+   - Design and implement a calendar view to display current and previous releases (3 days)
-   - Fetch and display event data from the backend (2 days)
+   - Fetch and display release data from the backend (2 days)

    - Backend:
-   - Set up data source integration for retrieving economic event information (2 days)
+   - Set up data source integration for retrieving economic release information (2 days)
-   - Implement APIs to fetch upcoming events and their impact (3 days)
+   - Implement APIs to fetch upcoming releases and their impact (3 days)

 6. As an admin user, I want to be able to choose the indicators shown on the page and define the method used to calculate the expected value, so that I can customize the economic calendar according to specific requirements.
 (Frontend: 1 week, Backend: 1 week)